Roatan, Honduras

 When we asked people living in Roatan about club and activities where newcomers can meet others, they responded:

 "I live in an apartment within 1K from West End and enjoy Sun Yoga which is offered everyday at 9am at Sundowners Restaurant ($10).
 It is a 90 minute workout offered 7 days a week with a different instructor each day.
 In addition I attend a gym nearby and have a personal trainer who helps augment my Yoga workouts with weights.
 I enjoy just lounging on West End beach and rent a chair by a local vendor for $2 / day.
 I have a Spanish teacher who comes to my home once a week.
 You do not need to speak Spanish to get along on Roatan because most locals are bi-lingual.
 But I like learning Spanish as a way to keep me mentally active.
 There is a large number of Americans & Canadians living here.
 The local brewery has Sunday Funday local craft fair the last Sunday of each month.
 There is also a corn-hole group that meet at various bars each Saturday but you can find more information at Tita's bar in West End.
 There are many charities available looking for volunteers.
 I've attended charity events such as PIER (Partners in Education Roatan).
-I suggest anyone join Facebook group 'Ask Anything - Roatan'," explained one expat living in Roatan, Honduras.
+I suggest anyone join Facebook group 'Ask Anything - Roatan'," wrote one member in Roatan.

 Where should I setup a bank account in Roatan?